hapv3/neural-compiler/docs/neural_ai_full_support_implementation_plan.md

   admit generic NHWC channel tails.
 The focused run is 17.2% of the Micro-MobileNet cycle record and 15.4% of the Micro-YOLO record; these are diagnostic ratios rather than equivalent full-graph comparisons.
+- The following corpus-derived MobileNet Pointwise stage (`8x8x32 -> 8x8x16`) compiles with 0 CPU operators and passes byte-exactly against TFLite on Verilator at 53,174 PMU cycles.
+The focused run is 15.3% of the Micro-MobileNet cycle record and 13.7% of the Micro-YOLO record; these remain diagnostic, non-equivalent workload ratios.
 - The current full package is 89,312 bytes, contains 81 runtime commands, and has a 290,816-byte peak TCDM allocation.
 Direct external-to-local compact tensor transfers avoid CPU-backed local-to-local bounce copies, and one